-“Today, after more than 60 years, it appears likely that the U.S Air Force got nowhere on what they really wanted to know about the craft and how the materials were structured,” said the authors, “they were unable to determine how the device functions, what the intentions of the visitors were, and where they originated.”
+“Today, after more than 60 years, it appears likely that the U.S Air Force got nowhere on what they really wanted to know about the craft and how the materials were structured,” say the authors, “they were unable to determine how the device functions, what the intentions of the visitors were, and where they originated.”

 The government’s best attempts resulted in a material known as “Nitinol.”
 One of the scientists involved was Elroy John Center who worked at the Battelle Institute from 1939 to 1957.
 Center said he analyzed metal from a crashed UFO.
 The debris he handled was inscribed with “glyphics.”
 Nitinol could be traced through two “progress reports” written in 1948 and 1949.
 Dr. Fred Wang was also a participant to an experiment with psychic Uri Geller to bend or “morph” Nitinol: A “clue” as to the “nature” of the original Roswell material.

 THE BLUE ROOM

-Chapter 5 delved primarily into the late senator Barry Goldwater’s attempts to see a suspected “Blue Room” at Wright-Patterson.
+Chapter 5 delves primarily into the late senator Barry Goldwater’s attempts to see a suspected “Blue Room” at Wright-Patterson.
 Goldwater gleaned UFO information from friends such as Air Force General William “Butch” Blanchard.
 In 1947, Blanchard had been the commanding officer of the 509th Bomb Group and the Roswell Army Air Field.